 Our Pragmatic courses, workshops, and other products can help you and your team create better software and have more fun.
 For more information, as well as the latest Pragmatic titles, please visit us at http://pragprog.com.

 The team that produced this book includes:

+Jacquelyn Carter (editor)

+Potomac Indexing, LLC (indexer)

+Cathleen Small (copyeditor)

-Jacquelyn Carter (editor) Kim Wimpsett (copyeditor) David J Kelly (typesetter) Janet Furlow (producer) Juliet Benda (rights) Ellie Callahan (support)
+David J Kelly (typesetter)

+Janet Furlow (producer)

+Ellie Callahan (support)